MoaidHathot/Shubbak/README.md

 ### Mouse gestures that stick

 Drag a tiled window onto the middle of another to **swap** them, or near an edge to **insert** beside it.
-Drag a border to resize — and the resize is written back into the tree's ratios, so the next layout pass respects it instead of undoing it.
+Drag a border to resize, and the resize is written back into the tree's ratios, so the next layout pass respects it instead of undoing it.

 ### It's four small executables and no runtime

-`shubbak-wm`, `shubbak`, `taj`, `dalil` — around 19 MB total, under 9 MB zipped, compiled ahead-of-time with NativeAOT.
+`shubbak-wm`, `shubbak`, `taj`, `dalil`: around 19 MB total, under 9 MB zipped, compiled ahead-of-time with NativeAOT.
 Nothing to install first.
-CI publishes all four on every push, runs each one and checks it actually starts.

 ## Install